International Romani Day 2023 in Nerja

 They are a people who left North India about 1000 years ago and arrived in Europe around the 14th century.
 They settled in Spain in the 15th century.

-In the twentieth century, it was also subjected to the atrocities of the Nazi regime and suffered a genocide.
+In the 20th century, they were also subjected to the atrocities of the Nazi regime and suffered a genocide.
 This genocide has a name “Samudaripen” which means “total murder” in Romani language.
 It is estimated that 50% of the Roma people were exterminated.